olavea/Rubys-TimeShip/content/treasure/index.md

 - Your focus is all over that map - a ... one week, an ... the next.
 You might be getting better at doing your work, but you’re not getting better at building your skillS.

-## Imagine NAILING YOUR skill-building
+## Imagine NAILING YOUR skill-building so your boss KNOWS it

-## Private coaching will show you the way
+## Private coaching will show you YOUR skill-building path

 My private coaching program is for devs just like you who are looking to improve their skill-building, attract better ..., and have a bigger impact.
 If your skill-building feels stuck or stalled or inefficient, coaching will show you what’s wrong, what to do about it, and hold you accountable to making progress.